wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 on one of the Unix socket connections the parent process stood up earlier.
 Because file descriptors are scoped to a process, the receiving process must read a structure out of the connection to determine the integer values of the file descriptors it has been passed.
-It is highly likely that the integer values being passed in will not be the same as the values in the child process.
+The integer values passed from the parent will not be the same as the values received in the child, despite corresponding to the same resource.

 The file descriptor passed to the child process corresponds to a `PipeReader` returned from [io.Pipe()](https://pkg.go.dev/io#Pipe).